 Basically, when you don’t think things through and take into consideration ALL of the factors that surround the planting, you will regret it.
 It’s easy to forget this when you get to the garden center looking at all of those beautiful plants.
 But, you’ll see throughout this post that It’s a very expensive and time-wasting mistake.

-Honestly, I’m not surprised that this was the most popular advice.
+Honestly, I’m not surprised that planning ahead was the most popular advice.
 I have made many of the same mistakes myself.
 It took me 6 years of ripping out my landscaping over and over again because I didn’t plan.
 Now I know that planning is the true key to success when you are tacking a landscaping project.
 Especially when you’re working on a space as prominent and visible as your front yard.

 For some reason, my favorite advice, to “always create a plan first” is somewhat controversial.
 Some people are just not planners.
 I’ve just decided that these are not my people.